 - Independent school district boundary where the facility is located;

-- Type of facility (that is – either serving neglected or delinquent children); and
+- Type of facility (either serving neglected or delinquent children); and

-- Legal or administrative basis (that is – who licenses the facility).
+- Legal or administrative basis (who licenses the facility).

-- As applicable, provide an explanation if the October 2018 residential caseload increased or decreased by 25 students, as compared to the October 2017 residential caseload reported in the LEA’s 2018–2019 SC9000 certified submission.
+- As applicable, provide an explanation if the October 2020 residential caseload increased or decreased by 25 or more students, as compared to the October 2019 residential caseload reported in the LEA’s 2020–2021 SC9000 certified submission

 Updates to the SC9000

 To request changes to pre-populated 2021–2022 SC9000 facility information, remove a facility due to closure, or add a new facility, email email@example.com.

 Submitting the SC9000